 Lisbon is Safe

 When doing my research I was pleased to know Lisbon is a pretty safe city.
 If you’re a solo traveler, I always recommend taking necessary precautions about the neighborhood you’re staying in and being mindful of your surroundings.
 Overall the people we interacted with were very friendly and gave lots of recommendations for our current and possible future trips.

 Wear Comfortable Shoes

-Lisbon has a lot of steep hills and the streets of Lisbon are cobblestone.
+Lisbon has a lot of steep hills and a lot of the narrow streets of Lisbon are cobblestone.
 Wear comfortable shoes if you plan to walk around; your feet will thank you.
 You can also take the funicular up and down some hills or utilize public transportation with the Lisboa card to get around if you’re tired of walking.

 Lisbon is Affordable